matt-bentley/DDDMart/README.md

 This is a small sample application for a fake eCommerce company (**DDDMart**) which uses ***Domain Driven Design*** techniques for modelling the domain.

+The application focuses on the core Domain layer so does not have any APIs.
+There are a lot of different opinionated ways to host domain models through an API and I specifically wanted to focus on modelling the domain and how Domain and Integration events are handled.

+The **DDDMart** console application hosts a number of background services which are used to simulate how an **Order** is generated and paid using the different ***bounded contexts***.

 ## Sub-Domains

 The domain is made up of 3 sub-domains: